 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Litecoin isn’t a direct competitor to Bitcoin—it was designed to process smaller transactions than Bitcoin.
 And it’s far less successful.
-As of May 2021, Litecoin’s market cap sits at just below $18 billion; Bitcoin’s market cap is just over a trillion US dollars.
-But Litecoin’s worth considering in its own right, particularly since it comes with its own market and niche use case.
+As of March 27, 2022, Litecoin’s market cap sits at $8.5 billion; Bitcoin’s market cap is just around $845 billion.
+But Litecoin is worth considering in its own right, particularly since it comes with its own market and niche use case.

-How is Litecoin created?
+How Litecoin works

-To maximise profits, some miners buy container crates full of specialized mining computers.
+You can use your computer for creating Litecoin, but you probably won’t get very far.
+To maximize profits, some miners buy container crates full of specialized mining computers (ASIC mining machines).
 They are expensive and suck up energy.
-Most mining takes place in places where electricity is cheap, such as China or Kazakhstan.
-Fluctuations in Litecoin’s price can affect the potential profitability of mining, as a lower price reduces the reward in terms of US dollars, even if the amount of Litecoin stays the same.
+Most mining takes place in places where electricity is cheap.
+After China banned crypto in late 2021, the US and Kazakhstan have become the global leader in crypto mining because of their access to renewable energy sources, low electricity prices (especially in Texas), and pro-cryptocurrency policies.
+Fluctuations in Litecoin’s price can affect the potential profitability of mining Litecoin, as a lower price reduces the reward in terms of US dollars, even if the amount of Litecoin stays the same.

-Only 84 million Litecoin can ever be in circulation.
+Only 84 million Litecoin LTC can ever be in circulation.
 That’s a hard limit; once all the Litecoin has been mined, no more can be created.
 Similar to Bitcoin, the amount of Litecoin released as a reward decreases over time to ensure that the supply never eclipses 84 million.

-How does Litecoin compare to Bitcoin?
+How Litecoin compares to Bitcoin

 Bitcoin and Litecoin are fairly similar.
 Both are based on blockchains, and use cryptography to power a network of anonymous and transparent transactions.